 About us

-For more than a decade, the UQ Centre for Natural Gas has been recognised as a leading voice of independent scientific research into all aspects of Australia’s onshore gas industry.
+For more than a decade, the UQ Centre for Natural Gas has been recognised as a leading voice of independent research into all aspects of Australia’s onshore gas industry.

 Investigators conduct real-world projects focussed on optimising Australia’s natural gas sector in terms of environmental performance, social performance, and cost and operational optimisation (which in turns affect both availability and market price).
 The Centre for Natural Gas works closely with industry on the delivery of research, to ensure projects that are ‘fit-for-purpose’ and have direct application.